 - Aside from this, the topic of alcohol is included within the state list under the seventh schedule of the constitution of India.
 Thus, the act, which administrates the sale and consumption of alcohol, varies from state to state.

-- An individual above the age of 21 years only can obtain liquor licence and therefore the process to get such a license is sort of long and challenging.
+- An individual above the age of 21 years only can obtain a liquor license and therefore the process to get such a license is sort of long and challenging.

 So you are just a click away to apply for to get your license!!
 Cheers!!